idiazroncero/huesos/README.md

 SCSS is compiled to CSS through Sass using node-sass and then post-processed using autoprefixer.

+#### KSS-Node Styleguide

+Webpack automagically compiles a living styleguide on `./styleguide`.
+It uses KSS-node under the hood.

+Please note the Styleguide template is based on `./styleguide/kss-demo`, which is a separate NPM/Yarn project.
+To modify the styleguide look and feel, modify the kss-demo source files and then `npm run sass` inside its root folder.

 ___

 BTW, in spanish 'huesos' means *bones* and 'osamenta' is a fancy way to say *skeleton*.